 Send a postcard, drawing or painting

-Some of our service users are partically sighted and can't read handwritten letters without help.
+Some of our service users are partially sighted and can't read handwritten letters without help.
 Simply send a postcard, draw or paint a picture and add the simple message 'Thinking of you' This will make their day!
-A few tips: Use bright contrasting colours, tactile materials and thick felp tip pens.
+A few tips: Use bright contrasting colours, tactile materials and thick felt tip pens.

 This is Muriel, she received a beautiful handmade card by 7 year old Matilda, Muriel is partically sighted so was thrilled to see Matilda's drawings.
-Read their story in our latest newsletter.
+They now write regularly to each other.
+Read their story in our summer newsletter.